Acorn221/vanity-extension-id-generator/vanity-ext-id-metal/README.md

-# Vanity Extension ID Generator - Metal GPU Version
+# Chrome Extension Vanity ID Generator (Metal GPU Version)

 Generate vanity Chrome extension IDs using Apple Silicon GPU acceleration.

+**Note:** This is the Metal GPU-accelerated version for Apple Silicon.
+For CPU-only version, see [vanity-ext-id-cpu](../vanity-ext-id-cpu/).

 ## Overview